Marcia J. Bates: Research

-Bates claims (drawing on S. Goonatilake) that there are three fundamental channels of information: genetic, neural-cultural, and exosomatic.
+Bates claims (drawing on Susantha Goonatilake) that there are three fundamental channels of information: genetic, neural-cultural, and exosomatic.

 In response to the rapid transformations in libraries and in information science, Bates has also written on the nature of the information disciplines.
-The design of the encyclopedia she and Maack edited also reflects her arguments about the nature of the information disciplines.
+The design of the Encyclopedia of Library and Information Sciences Third Edition, that she and Mary Niles Maack edited, also reflects her arguments about the nature of the information disciplines.
+In 2016, Bates collected forty of her previously published articles and published three volumes called Selected Works of Marcia J. Bates.
+She discusses this publication in a podcast with The Informed Life titled Marcia Bates on Search Systems, amongst an array of other search system related topics.

-According to Google Scholar Bates' work has been cited over 10,000 times.
+According to Google Scholar, Bates' work has been cited over 13,000 times.
 Cronin & Meho found that she ranked 3rd in a list of 31 influential information scientists.
+Zhao and Strotmann awarded Bates the ranking of one of the 15 most active and influential authors in the time range of 1996-2005.